 The UAB also has an Intranet self-enrolment section which students can use to register for the second and third years on line.

 Prior to registration, please check the additional information and indications on the registration procedure.
-For more information on the admission procedure, click here.You may ask for help with the administrative process to Pilar Bernabé (pilar.bernabé@uab.es).
+For more information on the admission procedure, click here.You may ask for support to the administrative service at firstname.lastname@example.org.

 When PhD students have registered they need to use the UAB Intranet self-enrolment system and produce the statement of commitment, the activities document and the research plan.
 This section describes the nature of these documents and the way in which they should be prepared.
 There is also other information that should be taken into account when carrying out doctoral research, such as the annual review, part or full time study and cases of withdrawal from the programme.